poorjude/voting-for-transaction/README.md

 And so on but cases with dynamic types are bit harder.
 Look in documentation (https://docs.soliditylang.org/en/latest/abi-spec.html#examples).

-**Second.** Function signature must have strict, canonical form: name of the function with arguments in parentheses separated by commas and without spaces.
+**Second.** Function signature must have strict, canonical form: name of the function with arguments in parentheses separated by commas without spaces.
 For example, `"transfer(uint256,address)"` or `"doSmth()"`.
 Look in documentation (https://docs.soliditylang.org/en/latest/abi-spec.html#function-selector).